mirkorupani/TFM/README.md

 The project structure is designed for flexibility and ease of use.
 All code is executed from a single main script (`main.py`), which takes parameters from a configuration file (`config.json`).
 This file contains all adjustable variables and parameters, allowing users to modify it for different case studies without changing the code directly.

+### Annex

+The `annex` folder contains the obtained results, including metrics, figures, optimal hyperparameters, and other relevant outputs.

 ---

 ## 🛠 Configuration File (`config.json`)